Humanism: Your Guide To Humanistic Learning Theory

 Social learning comes with vast benefits.
 Your learners can naturally gain and retain knowledge through interaction and collaboration.
 This unstructured approach is a perfect match for humanistic learning that emphasises learner choice.

 These social interactions are not limited to face-to-face learning.
-Today’s modern learning technology, like learning management systems, typically come with various social learning features.
+Today’s modern learning technology solutions, like learning management systems, typically come with various social learning features.

-For instance, Growth Engineering LMS offers a Live Chat and an Experts Area your learners can use to reach out to their peers or mentors at their own convenience.
-Similarly, Social Feeds provide a platform for social media like interactions.
+For instance, Growth Engineering LMS offers a Live Chat and an Experts Area your learners can use to reach out to their peers or mentors at their convenience.
+Similarly, social feeds provide a platform for your learners to connect and engage with each other.

 Gamification helps you to increase learner engagement and motivation